API

 MCP server for U.S. dental provider data

-270,000+ U.S. dentists across 41 states + DC, plus 49 Medicaid programs state Medicaid fee schedules.
-Four read-only tools, citation envelope on every response, two billing rails.
+270,000+ U.S. dentists across 42 states + DC, plus Medicaid fee schedules for all 50 states + DC.
+Eight read-only tools, citation envelope on every response, three billing rails.
 Compatible with Claude.ai, Cursor, Cline, Continue, ChatGPT, and any MCP-aware client.

 TL;DR for agents reading this page